 The key space spacing strategies in this project included;

 Fast forward 3 years and our wonderful client, fiancé and now new baby are living in the house, and whilst not the initially intended occupants we are happy to say the space is serving them well…for now.

 We love these tiny sites because they have so much hidden potential and literally every millimetre counts so the design has to be clever with no wasted or single use spaces and must consider flexibility for the future.

-This is part 1 of a 3 part blog series “WHEN THE FIRST HOME BECOMES THE FAMILY HOME”, in the next case study we discuss the ‘villa unit’.
+This is part 1 of a 3 part blog series “WHEN THE FIRST HOME BECOMES THE FAMILY HOME”, in the next case study we discuss the ‘inner city apartment’.